Mike Segal: Marine Corps

 Segal joined the Marine Corps in the late 1930s.
 He was sent to Honolulu, Hawaii, and was present on December 7, 1941 when the base was attacked by Japanese forces.

 Segal served in the Second Marine Division, decorated for their outstanding courage in the Pacific Theater of Operations, notably the battles of Guadalcanal, Saipan and Tarawa.
 Segal was a Sergeant assigned infantry.
 He was also a member of a tank crew; his tank, an M4 Sherman, was affectionately nicknamed "King Kong".

 Segal is documented with his platoon attacking a Japanese position on Tarawa.
 He is seen crawling up a hill with his backpack and rifle in an official Marine Corps photograph which appears in both "FOLLOW ME!
 A History of the Second Marine Division in World War II", and "The World Book Encyclopedia".

 Following the war he was active in the Second Marine Division Association, serving as President of the Association 1965-66, Chairman of the 15th Annual Reunion (held in Atlantic City, 1964), as well as Chairman of the U.S. Marine Corps 200th Birthday Ball.
 He remained active as an officer in both the Second Marine Division Association, and the Marine Corps League, until his death.

 Personal life

 Segal lived a very public life as a politician, being seen regularly at Atlantic City's nightspots, political functions, and casinos.
 He counted among his closest friends "Mr. Atlantic City" Skinny D'Amato, the flamboyant nightclub owner who discovered Dean Martin and Jerry Lewis, Samuel H. "Sonny" Schwartz, the highly respected journalist, and Jersey Joe Walcott, the former heavyweight boxing champion of the world.

-Segal was the only son of Polish/Russian immigrants whose father reached the US in 1912, with his mother and three sisters following in 1921; Segal was born in Philadelphia, Pennsylvania, in 1922.
+Segal was the only son of Polish/Russian Jewish immigrants whose father reached the US in 1912, with his mother, Hessie, and three sisters Rose, Claire, and Constance following in 1921; Segal was born in Philadelphia, Pennsylvania, in 1922.
 He was raised in Philadelphia.
+His younger sister Molly was later born in Philadelphia.

 Subsequent to World War II, Segal married Natalie Youtie, from a prominent Atlantic City family of professionals and businessmen.
 Initially settling in Philadelphia, they subsequently moved to Atlantic City in 1959, where they raised their family.